How Many Satoshis Are in a Bitcoin?

 3 min read

-There are 100,000,000 satoshis in a bitcoin.
-A satoshi is the smallest unit of bitcoin, often called sats.
+There are 100,000,000 satoshis (sats) in a bitcoin.
+Each satoshi represents 0.00000001 BTC, making it the smallest possible unit of bitcoin.
+The satoshi, often abbreviated as “sat,” is the smallest unit of Bitcoin.
 The satoshi is named in honor of Bitcoin’s founder, Satoshi Nakamoto.
+If you are dealing with smaller transactions or amounts, you’ll often see them measured in satoshis.

 In the Bitcoin blockchain and the source code, all amounts of bitcoin are denominated in satoshis.
 These amounts are only converted from sats to Bitcoin for familiarity and readability.
 One satoshi equals 0.00000001 bitcoin.